yihueijiang/GettingAndCleaningData/CodeBook.md

-# Code book
+# Description

-modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+This code book describes the variables, summarize of the data, and any transformations or work that you performed to clean up the data

 # Variables